Optimal variance stopping with linear diffusions: Setting and problem formulation

-\begin{proposition}[Proposition 2.2 in \cite{Salminen85}] Let $X_t$ be a regular diffusion on $\I$ with the boundary condition of killing for a regular end point.
+It is known (e.g. II.6 in \cite{BorSal02}) that the finiteness of a scale function at a boundary means that the corresponding end point is attractive, i.e. if $S(\alpha)=0$, then $\lim_{t\to\infty}X_t=\alpha$ with positive probability.
+This is closely related to the transiency of the diffusion, as seen in the next proposition. \begin{proposition}[see Proposition 2.2 in \cite{Salminen85}] Let $X_t$ be as in Agreement \ref{def X}.
 Then $X_t$ is transient if and only if $S(\alpha)>-\infty$ and/or $S(\beta)<\infty$, i.e. at least one of the end points is attractive. \end{proposition}

 Another important feature of the scale function is its relation to the hitting time distribution of a diffusion (see e.g. II.4 in \cite{BorSal02}): for $\alpha<a<x<b<\beta$ we have